Replacing the Printhead Assembly

 Step two: Remove the old printhead

-Use these wipes to clean the electrical contacts inside the product.
+Use these wipes to clean the electrical contacts inside the printer.
 Wipe from the top to the bottom of the electrical contacts, in one direction only.
 As the wipes become dirty, discard the used wipes and open new ones.

 Step four: Install the new printhead